Helping your teen deal with graphic content

 • unable to focus or to sleep.

-The article How to cope if you see disturbing videos and other sensitive content, from our Youth site, has some useful tips.
-You can share it with your teen so they can better understand their own reaction and learn some practical ways to manage it.
+You can share this article on how to cope if you see disturbing videos and other sensitive content with your teen.
+The info in the article can help them better understand their own reaction and learn some practical ways to manage it.

 Stay up to date with the media and pop culture